 “After a decade of ever-expanding quantitative easing from central banks, September marks a peak and in October, the combined balance sheet of the US, Eurozone and Japan will start to shrink”

 – Richard Jerram, Chief Economist, Bank of Singapore; Member of OCBC Wealth Panel

 Rising US interest rates present a challenge for emerging markets where an external deficit results in significant funding needs.
-Fortunately, this only applies to a small number of countries, led by Argentina and Turkey.
-The scale is not large enough to be systemic, especially as several have improved economic policy making after pressure from the “taper tantrum” of 2013.
+Fortunately, this only applies to a small number of countries, led by Argentina and Turkey which have already started to implement policies to rebalance their economies.

 Any opinions or views expressed in this material are those of the author and third parties identified, and not those of OCBC Bank (Malaysia) Berhad (“OCBC Bank”, which expression shall include OCBC Bank’s related companies or affiliates).

 The information provided herein is intended for general circulation and/or discussion purposes only and does not contain a complete analysis of every material fact.
 It does not take into account the specific investment objectives, financial situation or particular needs of any particular person.
 Without prejudice to the generality of the foregoing, please seek advice from a financial adviser regarding the suitability of any investment product taking into account your specific investment objectives, financial situation or particular needs before you make a commitment to purchase the investment product.

 In the event that you choose not to seek advice from a financial adviser, you should consider whether the product in question is suitable for you.
 This does not constitute an offer or solicitation to buy or sell or subscribe for any security or financial instrument or to enter into a transaction or to participate in any particular trading or investment strategy.